mchalapuk/wson-event-connector/README.md

 Returned connector serializes fields in following order: `Event.bubbles`, `Event.cancelable`, **additionalFields...**, `Event.target`.

 `Event.target` property is not settable from JavaScript.
-Web browsers set this property during calls to `EventTarget.dispatch(event)`.
+Browsers set this property inside `EventTarget.dispatch(event)`.
-As events returned from `wson.parse(string)` are not yet dispatched, they will not have `Event.target` set.
+Events returned from `wson.parse(string)` are not yet dispatched, so they will not have `Event.target` set.
 Instead, target is deserialized into non-standard **`Event.parsedTarget`** property (see example below).